Spyce Of Lyfe

 In 1967, after the Survivors had ceased, three of its members, Bob, Dennis and Tom, joined with Mike Farrell to form the Spyce Of Lyfe.
 No longer playing pop covers, their music style was greatly influenced by Farrell.
 They joined the underground movement and concentrated on blues covers of Hendrix, John Mayall and Cream.
 Adding a heavier R'n'B mix, they started having success, and this bought them to the attention of other groups.

 It wasn't long before Mike was approached, and by mid 1968 he departed to join Tom Thumb.
 His place was taken by James Dwain, who had previously been with the Bitter End.
-Not long after, Bob McKay left, Dennis switched to rhythm guitar and Glen Timihou was brought in on bass guitar.
+Not long after, Bob McKay left, Dennis switched to rhythm guitar and Glenn Timihou was brought in on bass guitar.

 New Zealand Music